-Here are 5 safety practices you should do this 4th:
+Here are 5 safety practices you should do to prevent firework injuries:

 - Don’t allow young children to play with fireworks under any circumstance.
-Sparklers may seem safe, but did you know they burn at nearly 1800 F?
-That is hot enough to melt gold – and cause serious burns.
+Sparklers may seem safe, but did you know they burn at nearly 2,000o F?
+That's hot enough to melt gold – and cause serious burns.

 - Use fireworks in an area clear of burn dangers, or combustible materials – it’s really dry out there, so watch out for wood piles, brush fields, and your house!

 - Never try to relight or handle fireworks that won’t light.
-Just soak with water and throw it away.
+Soak it in water and throw it away.

 - Once a firework is burning stand a safe distance back and enjoy the show.
 Also, give the firework plenty of time to run its course.